yannickseurin/crypto-book/README.md

 cd crypto-book
 ```

-You must Rust installed.
+You must have Rust installed.
 Visit [this page](https://doc.rust-lang.org/stable/book/ch01-01-installation.html) for installation instructions.

-Then install the tools with:
+Then install mdbook and the preprocessors with:

 ```shell
 cargo install mdbook